Zeyu-Li/honor_cal_notes/README.md

 Global extremum is f(x)=sup{f(x)} or inf{f(x)}, therefore, global extremum may not be the same as local extremum

-If f'=0, then a local extremum exists
+If f'=0, then a local extremum exists or is said to be a critical point

 <a name="roll"></a>